A Twitter post popped up recently about how interactions have diminished.

 I’m still going to regularly blog because I enjoy it.
 I’m going to attempt to be more personal on my social feeds.

-But in a world with so many people clamoring for the spotlight, I’m counting my blessings.
+But in a world with so many people clamouring for the spotlight, I’m counting my blessings.
 People have read my books.
 I generally receive good reviews.
 I have a publisher.
 I have an audience.
 I have more than some and less than others.

 So, I need to remind myself of what Theodore Roosevelt one wrote: